bizflycloud/terraform-provider-bizflycloud/website/docs/r/firewall.html.markdown

 * `name` - (Required) Name of the firewall
 * `target_server_ids` - (Optional) - List ID of the server which will be applied the firewall
+* `network_interfaces` - (Optional) - List ID of the network interface which will be applied the firewall
 * `ingress` - (Optional) Can be specified multiple times for each ingress rule.
 Each ingress block supports fields documented below
 * `egress` - (Optional) Can be specified multiple times for each egress rule.
 Each egress block supports fields documented below.